micromata/Baumeister/README.md

 ## Deactivate cache busting

 You should set far-future `Cache-Control` and `Expires` headers (see [Apache settings](https://github.com/h5bp/server-configs-apache/blob/master/src/web_performance/expires_headers.conf) and settings for other [web servers](https://github.com/h5bp/server-configs)).
 This ensures resources are cached for a specified time period (usually a year or more).
-And this will remain so as long as the user doesn’t erase their browser cache.
+And this will remain as long as the user doesn’t erase their browser cache.

 By default we are revisioning the bundled assets with adding a hash to the filenames for the production build.
 So for instance the file `app.bundle.js` will be renamed to something like `app.6c38e655f70a4f9e3d26.bundle.js`.
-The filename will change when the file content changes which will force the browser to redownload changed files instead of serving them from the cache.
+The filename will change when the file content changes which will force the browser to re-download changed files instead of serving them from the cache.

 You can disable hash based file name revving by setting the `cacheBusting` property within `baumeister.json` to `false`.